-14/27/2022 Master Plan - 200m land aquistion 2011ng 155res dangers Sidewalles in conflict Climate Change.
+14/27/2022 Master Plan - 200m land aquistion 2011/19 ISSNES dangers Sidewalles in conflict Climate Change.
 Rt 109 - pedestricin fewalely I like tax incontives I Cost am public transpolation how do wo achieve? gods. darning lost.
-Concerning above house on about achieving bile house on busy sheet Non Rest Tav regionalization VIIILE VILLAGE Style taxincentive not support ful B (ont Counter infutive Concerns about sprawling Expand Industración add openspace
+Concerning above house on about achieving bile house on busy sheet Non Rest Tav regionalization VIIILE VILLAGE Style taxincentive not support ful B (ont Counter infutive Concerns about sprawling Expand Industració add openspace

 1. Given limited resources, what are the TEN most important strategies on the preliminary list that you think should be prioritized in the next decade years?
 Please list each strategy number and explain why you feel these are priorities.
-1. 2.7 New Town Hall Implement Development Code Review recommendations 4.7 Week on Neighborh and Opposite of the lighting Village appropriate and 1.7 Work on Neighborhood Commercial revitalization - Village commercial zones 4.1 Community Center - programming and space for arts and cultural activities; recreational programming, welcome center; 4.
-5. 1.10 Zoning for housing diversity 6.
-3.10 Land Acquisition for Open Space 7.
-3.18 and 1.13 Supporting agri-business ideas 8.
-3.14 and 3.15 Historic District bylaws 4.6 Implement recommendations of IDEA Committee 9.
-4.0 Implement recommendations of IDEA Committee 10.
+1. 2.7 New Town Hall 2.4 Implement Development Code Review recommendations 1.7 Work on Neighborhood Commercial revitalization - Village commercial zones 4.
+Community Center - programming and space for arts and cultural activities; recreational programming, welcome center; 5.
+1.10 Zoning for housing diversity 6.
+3.10 Land Acquisition for Open Space 6.
+3.10 Land Acquisition to Open Space 7, 3.18 and 1.13 Supporting agri-business ideas 7. one and the cappeting agreement taken 8, 3.14 and 3.15 Historic District bylaws 9.
+4.6 Implement recommendations of IDEA Committee 10.
 3.2 and 3.4 Zoning to promote energy conservation, sustainability, green buildings, etc. 2.
 Which, if any, strategies seem problematic given funding availability and/or the responsible department's current capacity?
 What suggestions do you have to overcome these issues?
 Route 109 due to challenges of current ownership of the Medway Plaza property \$\$\$ for all identified and desired capital improvements.